 Note: This post contains affiliate links.
 If you click through and make a booking, we may earn a small commission at no cost to you.

 COVID cases are present in New Zealand.
-Should you test positive during your travels, you will be required to isolate for seven days.
+Should you test positive during your travels, you should isolate for seven days.
 We recommend taking out a comprehensive travel insurance policy that includes coverage for COVID-19.

 Weather Of New Zealand North Island